Intimations – Sunday 1st March 2026

 Welcome to any visitors worshiping with us this morning.
 There are large print hymn books and orders of service available from the welcome team.
 Services are streamed live and can be watched later on YouTube.
 Please join us for tea and coffee after this morning’s service in the Memorial Hall.

 The midweek services takes place on Wednesdays at 10.30am.
-The service lasts about 30 minutes and is followed by tea and coffee in the Memorial Hall, enter by the Munro Road door.
+These services last about 30 minutes and are followed by tea and coffee in the Memorial Hall, please enter by the Munro Road door.

 A warm welcome awaits you at the church café each Wednesday.
 Tea/coffee is available from 11am after the service, and lunch from 12 noon.